What is Windrush Day, when is it marked and who are the Windrush generation?

 The Windrush Generation were invited over to Britain to help rebuild it after the Second World War.
 Picture: Getty

+In 2012, the Government put into place the Hostile Environment Policy, which made life very difficult for the Windrush Generation.
 The policy meant that without proper ID checks, people could not access the NHS, sign contracts with landlords, or banks – even though they were British citizens.

-In order to prove they were living in the UK legally – which they were – the generation had to provide one document from each year they have been in Britain.
+In order to prove they were living in the UK legally, those people from the Windrush Generation had to provide one document from each year they have been in Britain.
+For many, who were just children when they came to the country, this was an impossible feat.

-Theresa May apologised to the leaders of the Commonwealth, and the Immigration Minister, Caroline Nokes admitted terrible mistakes had been made.
+After 140 MPs urged Theresa May to change the policies, the Government made a U-turn.
+The then-Prime Minister apologised to the leaders of the Commonwealth, and the Immigration Minister, Caroline Nokes admitted terrible mistakes had been made.